United Nations Development Programme: UN coordination role

-UNDP plays a significant coordination role for the UN's activities in the field of development.
-This is mainly executed through its leadership of the UN Development Group and through the Resident Coordinator System.
+UNDP plays a coordination role in the UN's activities in the field of development.
+This is mainly executed through its vice-chair role of the UN Development Group and integrator function, within the broader the Resident Coordinator System.

 United Nations Development Group

 The United Nations Development Group (UNDG) was created by the Secretary-General in 1997, to improve the effectiveness of UN development at the country level.
 The UNDG brings together the operational agencies working on development.
-The Group is chaired by the Administrator of UNDP.
-UNDP also provides the Secretariat to the Group.
+The Group is chaired by the Deputy Secretary-General of the United Nations, with the Administrator of UNDP serving as vice-chair.
+UN Development Coordination Office (DCO) provides the Secretariat to the Group.

-The UNDG develops policies and procedures that allow member agencies to work together and analyze country issues, plan support strategies, implement support programs, monitor results and advocate for change.
-These initiatives increase UN impact in helping countries achieve the Millennium Development Goals (MDGs), including poverty reduction.
+The UNDG develops policies and procedures that allow member agencies to work together and analyse country issues, plan support strategies, implement support programmes, monitor results and advocate for change.

-Thirty-two UN agencies are members of the UNDG.
-The executive committee consists of the four "founding members": UNICEF, UNFPA, WFP and UNDP.
-The Office of the High Commissioner for Human Rights is an ex-officio member of the executive committee.

 Resident coordinator system

 The Resident Coordinator (RC) system coordinates all organizations of the United Nations system dealing with operational activities for development in the field.
 The RC system aims to bring together the different UN agencies to improve the efficiency and effectiveness of operational activities at the country level.
 Resident Coordinators lead UN country teams in more than 130 countries and are the designated representatives of the Secretary-General for development operations.
-Working closely with national governments, Resident Coordinators and country teams advocate the interests and mandates of the UN drawing on the support and guidance of the entire UN family.
-It is now coordinated by the UNDG.
+Working closely with national governments, Resident Coordinators and country teams to advocate the interests and mandates of the UN drawing on the support and guidance of the entire UN family.
+It is now coordinated by the UNSDG, chaired by the Deputy Secretary-General of the United Nations.

 Innovation Facility

 The UNDP established the Innovation Facility in 2014, with support from the Government of Denmark, as a dedicated funding mechanism to nurture promising development interventions.

 The Innovation Facility offers technical assistance and seed funding to collaborators across 170 countries and territories to explore new approaches to complex development challenges.
-Since its inception, the Innovation Facility has fostered innovation labs across all 5 regions to better deliver and monitor SDGs.
+Since its inception, the Innovation Facility has fostered innovation labs across all five regions to better deliver and monitor the SDGs.
 In 2015, the Innovation Facility invested in 62 initiatives across 45 countries to achieve 16 SDGs.

 Controversies

 NSA surveillance

-Documents of Edward Snowden showed in December 2013 that British and American intelligence agencies surveillance targets with the United States' National Security Agency (NSA) included organisations such as the United Nations Development Programme, the UN's children's charity UNICEF and Médecins Sans Frontières and the Economic Community of West African States (ECOWAS).
+Documents of Edward Snowden showed in December 2013 that British and American intelligence agencies surveillance targets with the United States National Security Agency (NSA) included organisations such as the United Nations Development Programme, the UN's children's charity UNICEF and Médecins Sans Frontières and the Economic Community of West African States (ECOWAS).